 The battery for the remote control key should be replaced if:

-- the information symbol in the combined instrument panel illuminates and the display shows Car key battery low See manual
+- the information symbol is illuminated and the display in the combined instrument panel shows Car key battery low See manual

 - the locks repeatedly do not react to signals from the remote control key within 20 metres from the car.

 At the same time pull the key blade straight out backwards.

 Insert a 3 mm slot screwdriver in the hole behind the spring-loaded catch and gently prize the remote control key up.

 Turn the remote control key over with the buttons facing up, this is to avoid the batteries falling out when it is opened.

 Avoid touching new batteries and their contact surfaces with your fingers as this may impair their function.

 Volvo recommends that the batteries to be used in the remote control key/PCC fulfil UN Manual of Test and Criteria, Part III, sub-section 38.3.
 Batteries fitted in the factory or replaced by an authorised Volvo workshop fulfil the above criteria.